Are you new to a gluten-free lifestyle?

 - Locate Special Diet (App)

 I travel on a regular basis both here in the states and internationally.
-I am working on a series of City Guides that I will be publishing later this year that will highlight my travels and give you specific recommendations to restaurants and more!
+I am working on a series of City Guides that I will be publishing later this year that will highlight my travels and give you specific recommendations for restaurants and more!

 I can’t begin to tell you how much better you will feel once you’ve removed gluten from your eating routine.
 It may take some time for your to start feeling better, it varies from person to person, as our bodies are individual ecosystems.
 How my body reacts to gluten may vary from your response.
 Be patient and kind to yourself during this process.
 Those words were shared with me over and over, they’re invaluable.
 Pay attention to how your body is feeling and your thoughts as well.
 Why do I suggest this?
-Many times when an individual has one autoimmune disease, when we start to remove items from our daily eating routine and we don’t start feeling better.
+Many times when an individual has one autoimmune disease when we start to remove items from our daily eating routine and we don’t start feeling better.
 It could be one, it just takes your body longer to get all the “gunk” out, but it could also be you may have another medical issue.
-This is why its important to pay attention to your body, but also be in contact with your doctor.
+This is why it’s important to pay attention to your body, but also be in contact with your doctor.
 I see both an internist and functional medicine/naturopath and early on also discovered I also have Sjogrens Syndrome which masked and mimicked some symptom similar to that of Celiac Disease.

 Like Bethany Frankel says “Come from a place of yes” – It’s a transition to a new lifestyle.
 Be open to the changes.
 Every dish you cook will not be perfect and that is ok.
 Get in the kitchen and play with your food!
 I can’t wait to hear about your journey so please feel free to share here on my website and other social channels.
 You are part of my community and support system!